AdvancedTechnologyCoin/arc_core/README.md

 Arctic is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Arctic uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Arctic Core is the name of the open source software which enables the use of this currency.
+ARC is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Arctic Core software, see https://www.arcticcoin.org/get-arcticcoin/.
+For more information, as well as an immediately useable, binary version of the ARC software, see https://advtech.group//get-arc/.

 License
 -------

-Arctic Core is released under the terms of the MIT license.
+ARC is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `goldmine` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/ArcticCore/arcticcoin/tags) are created to indicate new official, stable release versions of Arctic Core.
+[Tags](https://github.com/ArcticCore/arc/tags) are created to indicate new official, stable release versions of ARC.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).